East Windsor, Connecticut: History

 In 1818, resident Solomon Ellsworth Jr, was blasting a hole for a well alongside his house in town.
 While in the process, he found some odd bones.
 These bones would later be sent to Yale University and eventually be identified as Dinosaur fossils, specifically one of an Anchisaurus.
 Though not the first fossils to be found, their discovery led to the dinosaur discovery craze later in the century as these were the first bones to be known as a dinosaur, four years before William Buckland determined it.
 The bones are still at Yale and the Ellsworth Homestead still stands on Rye Street near the South Windsor line.

 In 1832, the Broad Brook Mill was created at the waterfall of the Mill Pond.

 The town has five sections of town, Warehouse Point, Broad Brook, Scantic, Melrose, and Windsorville.
 The oldest section of town is Warehouse Point, which, as mentioned, was first used by William Pynchon in the 1630s, and later settled as part of Springfield in the 1680s.
 The Scantic section of town was the center of town until the mills were built.
 The Windsorville section of town was once its own community, featuring a church, post office, mini-mart, and a park.
 Mulnite Farms is a tobacco farm on Graham Road, established in 1905.
 In 1897, the town's voluntary fire department was created in the mill.
 The Broad Brook Elementary school was established in 1951.
-In 1961 the town hall burned down.
-The new town hall is on Rye Street across from the elementary school.
-The new voluntary fire department building and senior center was built on the same site of the old town hall.
-On Memorial Day Weekend, in 1986, the Broad Brook Mill caught on fire during renovations, with the mill and the tire shop (on the site of the mill) burned down and the smoke being seen as far as Bradley International Airport and Hartford.
+In 1961, the town hall burned down.
+The new town hall is on Rye Street, across from the elementary school.
+The new volunteer fire department building and senior center was built on the same site of the old town hall.
+On Memorial Day Weekend 1986, the Broad Brook Mill caught on fire during renovations, with the mill and the tire shop (on the site of the mill) burned down and the smoke being seen as far as Bradley International Airport and Hartford.
 A new mini strip mall was built on the site of the mill.